 Filter allows you to exclude items from your lists based on different criteria.
 Users will not be able to access items that you filter out of a list.
 For example, in the app below we add a filter that shows only the employees where the Is Manager column contains 'Yes'.

 The filter is created by checking certain criteria on a column in your sheet.
 In the above example we have a list of employees.
 Some are managers, some are not.
-We have a column in our sheet called
+We have a column in our sheet that identifies

 Top Managers and then values in that column of

 In Glide, we select that column as the Filter column, and then choose the criteria by which we are filtering.

 You use the same sheet as a source in multiple tabs and then filter each one in different ways.
 For example, the app below shows the same staff list in three different tabs.
 Each tab has the same exact source sheet, but each one is filtered to show only those with a different diet.

 You can use multiple filters on a list with AND + OR logic.
 In the example below we add two filters to our list of hotels to show only hotels in London or Vienna.